aktersnurra/githome/README.md

-# GitHome
+# githome

-Install scripts for generating new repositories and making static websites with `stagit`.
+Scripts for generating new repositories and making static websites with `stagit`.

 ## Prerequisites